SilvVF/HoyoModManagerGo/README.md

 * Runs skin fix .exe automatically when regenerating the mod folder if exists.
 * Dark and light themes using Catapuccin Mocha and Latte.

+### Setup
+Go to settings and select the Mods folder.

+If you have any previous mods inside the folder that you want to keep do the following Settings >  + Add Exclusion Directory > Select any folders that should not be deleted.  \

+To update the mods folder after toggling the checkboxes click generate.
+This will go through the mods that you have enabled and unzip them into the export Directory selected in Settings.
+It will also fill any keymaps or textures that are selected for the mod.

+All mods are kept inside C:\Users\USER\AppData\Local\HoyoModManagerGo\cache USER being your user. if space saver is enabled all mods will be stored in .zip files.
+To delete all data after deleting the app delete the root of this folder.

 ### Building and running.

 uses C go for sqlite3 and sqlc. to run on windows you can use mingw https://www.mingw-w64.org/